ianthropos88/Outsystems_Web_App/README.md

 Overall, this web app solution solves the problem of manual data entry, outdated tools, and inefficient processes for managing regional supply chain regulatory data.
 It provides a centralized, accessible, and secure platform for digitally transforming the way data is handled, ensuring compliance, accuracy, and efficiency in managing regulatory requirements across different languages and countries.

-## How OutSystems solves the problem 📊
+## How OutSystems solves the problem! 📊

 OutSystems is a modern application platform that simplifies every stage of the app development and delivery process.
 Developers and teams can provide apps the business requires at the speed the market demands.